artefactual-labs/a3m/docs/overview.rst

 .. note::

    If you've used amflow before, you may find a3m's workflow much smaller and simpler.
-Unlike Archivematica, a3m do not make use of watched directories or chains and the process is very linear.
-The following image shows an SVG version of the workflow:
+Unlike Archivematica, a3m does not make use of watched directories or chains and the process is very linear.
+The following image shows an SVG version of the workflow.

 .. image:: workflow.svg
    :target: _images/workflow.svg